shiftyrose/shifty/README.md

 `Idea From: Woodi-dev`

 #### Role Description
-The Sheriff can kill Impostors.<br>
+The Sheriff can kill Impostors.
 Be Careful!
-The Sheriff will misfire (kill themself) if they shoot a crewmate or a neutral not allowed by host.<br>
+The Sheriff will misfire (kill themself) if they shoot a crewmate or a neutral not allowed by host.
 Additionally (depending on settings) they may have no tasks.<br>

 ### Game Options
 |           Name           |                           Description                        |         Type        |  Default  |